Osteoporosis is usually treated with medicines and certain lifestyle changes. Surgery may be advised when a broken bone needs to be fixed.

-This procedure is done to return a broken bone to its proper alignment.
+This procedure will return a broken bone to its proper place.
 There are 2 types:

-Most bones require about 6 weeks to heal, but some bones take longer.
-Working with your healthcare provider and physical therapist to develop a specific activity and rehabilitation program can speed your recovery and protect you from future fractures.
+Most bones need about 6 weeks to heal.
+Some bones take longer.
+Work with your healthcare team and physical therapist to find exercises that will help you recover faster.

 Osteoporosis puts you at a greater risk of having a vertebral compression fracture.
-This type of fracture occurs when there is a break in the bones of the back (vertebrae).
-The area that is affected is the front part of the vertebrae.
-This fracture can cause intense pain and disability.
-Procedures used to treat vertebral compression fracture include:
+This happens in the bones of the back.
+The front parts of the spinal column are most affected.
+These breaks cause intense pain and disability.
+They can be treated with:

 Percutaneous vertebroplasty and percutaneous balloon kyphoplasty for treating osteoporotic vertebral compression fractures.
 National Institute for Health and Care Excellence.Available at: https://www.nice.org.uk/guidance/TA279.
-Published April 24, 2013.
-Accessed May 19, 2016.
+Reviewed January 2016.

 Last reviewed June 2018 by EBSCO Medical Review Board Marcie L. Sidman, MD Last Updated: 6/26/2018